Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Against the spread, Texas is 4-2-0 this year.

-- So far this season, the Longhorns have been installed as favorites by a 4-point margin or more five times and are 4-1 ATS in those contests.
+- So far this season, the Longhorns have been installed as favorites by a 3.5-point margin or more five times and are 4-1 ATS in those games.

-- Texas' games this year have hit the over on four of six set point totals (66.7%).
+- Texas' games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).

-- Texas is 4-2 against the spread and 4-2 overall this season when the team records more than 18.6 points.
+- Texas is 4-2 against the spread and 4-2 overall this season when the team scores more than 18.6 points.

-- When Texas piles up more than 305.2 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Texas churns out over 305.2 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Longhorns have six turnovers this season, equal to the number of takeaways for the Cowboys.
+- This year, the Longhorns have turned the ball over six times, while the Cowboys have forced six.

 - Find the latest spread and moneyline odds for Texas at SISportsbook.